HosamGen/GeoLLaVA/README.md

 [OPTIONAL] Please refer to the [fMoW dataset](https://github.com/fMoW/dataset?tab=readme-ov-file) for the original remote sensing dataset.
 We provide cleaned annotations in the [Annotations]() section below.

+> [!NOTE]
-> **Note:** The full 100K annotations are too large for direct download and can be accessed via [Drive](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/hosam_elgendy_mbzuai_ac_ae/Es2IRaXpBPRAk2gX6J5IDsgBBttITHCHbxpr4FIcRVWleg?e=pCKhFH).
+> The full 100K annotations are too large for direct download and can be accessed via [Drive](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/hosam_elgendy_mbzuai_ac_ae/Es2IRaXpBPRAk2gX6J5IDsgBBttITHCHbxpr4FIcRVWleg?e=pCKhFH).

 The videos used in this project can also be found on [Drive](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/hosam_elgendy_mbzuai_ac_ae/Es2IRaXpBPRAk2gX6J5IDsgBBttITHCHbxpr4FIcRVWleg?e=pCKhFH) and unzipped using the following commands: